Using SAP (ABAP)

 To use the CubeMaster API, you need an API key (TokenID) for authentication.
 Here's how to get started:

-TokenID(e.g.,abc123xyz789).
-Copy this key and store it securely, as it will be used in the HTTP headers of your API requests. - Copy the TokenID and store it securely.
+TokenID (e.g., abc123xyz789).
+Copy this key and store it securely, as it will be used in the HTTP headers of your API requests.Note: The TokenID will be used in the HTTP headers of your POST request for authentication.

 For Beginners: What is a RESTful API?
 A RESTful API (Representational State Transfer) is a way for systems like SAP to communicate with external services (like CubeMaster) over the internet using standard HTTP methods (e.g., POST, GET).
 In this guide, we'll use the POST method to send data to https://api.cubemaster.net/loads and receive a response, all in a structured JSON format.